venkat-teja-17/Door-Locking-System/README.md

 # Door Locking System with Arduino

 ## Overview
-This project implements a door locking system using an Arduino.
+This project implements a door-locking system using an Arduino.
 The system uses a keypad for password entry, a servo motor for locking and unlocking the door, and an LCD display to provide user feedback.

 ## Features
 - Password-based door locking mechanism.